Road Bike vs. Mountain Bike: Differences Explained by Expert

 A full suspension mountain bike

+Hardtail mountain bikes are lighter and offer more efficient power transfer.
+However, they don’t allow you to ride on as technical terrain as full suspension bikes.
+The full-suspension ones also provide a whole new level of comfort.
+I remember the first time when I experienced the difference.
+It was mindblowing.
 On the other hand, they are heavier and more complex.
 So again, you have to think about the terrain difficulty you will want to ride.

 Frame Materials

-Road and mountain bikes have mostly frames made of aluminum or carbon.
-Titanium and steel road and mountain bikes are not as common.
+Road and mountain bikes have frames mostly made of aluminum or carbon.
+Steel and titanium are in the minority.
+But these are the four most used bike frame materials.

 Carbon is stiffer and lighter but more expensive.
-It can absorb more vibrations contributing to a more comfortable ride.
+It can absorb more vibrations, contributing to a more comfortable ride.
 It’s more common on more expensive road and mountain bikes.

 Accessories